patrickhancke/kbc-cloud-native-practical-case/lab-03-external-api/README.md

 ```

 ## Testing
 Adapt your existing ``MockMVC`` test to use a mocked ``CocktailDBClient``, configure the mock to return Cocktails that
 cause the same Controller response bodies as the previous dummy resources.
 This means our previous assertions should
 still pass successfully.

 ## Commit and tag your work

-Make sure to add, commit and push all your files at least once at the end of every lab.
-After the lab has been
-completed, please tag it with the appropriate lab number:

-``git tag -a lab04 -m "lab04"``
+Commit your work: use the lab name as comment and tag it with the same name.
+Don't forget to push to Github.